skip to content

 01:02:13 - Anthony Campolo

-Dot, dot.
-And then all capitalize DS underscore capital S. And then all lowercase after that, the word store.
+Dot, capital D, capital S, underscore, capital S, and then all lowercase after that, the word store.
 So, sorry, get rid of the extra S. There you go.
-Yeah, because then otherwise, when other people clone it down to their Apple, they get this stupid DS store thing.
-It's super, super obnoxious.
+Yeah, because then otherwise, when other people clone it down to their Mac, they get this stupid .DS_Store thing.
+It's super obnoxious.

 01:02:38 - Jenn Junod